James Cameron: Influence

 Cameron's work has had an impact in the Hollywood film industry.
 The Avengers (2012), directed by Joss Whedon, was inspired by Cameron's approach to action sequences.
 Whedon also admires Cameron's ability for writing heroic female characters such as Ellen Ripley of Aliens, adding that he is "the leader and the teacher and the Yoda".
 Director Michael Bay idolizes Cameron and was convinced by him to use 3D cameras for filming Transformers: Dark of the Moon (2011).
 Cameron's approach to 3D inspired Baz Luhrmann during the production of The Great Gatsby (2013).
-Other directors that have been inspired by Cameron include Peter Jackson, Neill Blomkamp, and Xavier Dolan.
+Other directors that have been inspired by Cameron include Peter Jackson, Neill Blomkamp and Xavier Dolan.

+When asked how Cameron uses technology in the Avatar films in a way that allow them to remain appealing to future generations without appearing dated, Cameron replied:

+"I think people use the term technology, but really, I think it's our desire to create a kind of dreamlike reality that seems very lucid and very real and doesn't look like other movies.
+So, it's really about creating that journey, and I think everything conspires within that.
+It's not just the technology we use to capture the actors, for example, or to do the CG finish on it.
+It's all those things, but it's also the performance, it's the design, it's the music, it's the 3D.
+It's all of those things working together, kind of symphonically, to create a unique experience that you, as an audience member, feel is worth turning off your streaming, leaving the house, going to a place where you don't have control, and just going on that ride and having it come at you."

+Cameron advises modern filmmakers to not replace actors with artificial intelligence, reasoning that while actors may be expensive, they are not generic but idiosyncratic.
+Cameron instead prescribes the use of artificial intelligence to be limited to beginners' previsualization, and that filmmakers should spend at least a year studying acting, citing his experiences with Sigourney Weaver and Zoe Saldaña as the reasons why he trusts actors.